-Not all of these locations currently have DoD lodging facilities available in DTS.
-DoD civilians are not required to use DoD lodging facilities when TDY to U.S. military installations until DoD lodging facilities at that location is available in DTS.
-Service members must check DoD lodging facilities availability.
+Not all locations have DoD, privatized, and DoD Preferred commercial lodging facilities available in DTS.
+DoD civilians are not required to use DoD lodging facilities until available in DTS or when TDY to U.S. military installations at non-pilot locations.
+Service members must check DoD lodging availability when TDY to any U.S. military installation, regardless of if it is available in DTS.
 To determine if DoD lodging facilities is available at a pilot site, see the DoD Lodging Available in DTS listing.

-Travelers with access to DTS are required to make lodging arrangements through the reservation module in DTS and should only contact their Commercial Travel Office to arrange commercial lodging when DTS is not available.
-Travelers should not contact their Commercial Travel Office for assistance booking DoD lodging facilities.
-If DTS is not available, travelers should book through www.dodlodging.net or contact the government lodging facility or reservation center directly.
+Travelers with access to DTS are required to make lodging arrangements through DTS and should only contact their Commercial Travel Office to make privatized and commercial lodging reservations when DTS is not available.
+Travelers should not contact their Commercial Travel Office for assistance booking DoD lodging facilities and should book through www.dodlodging.net or by contacting the government lodging facility or reservation center directly.

 Using DTS to Book Lodging

-To facilitate policy compliance, DTS displays lodging options in a tabular format that guides travelers to directed lodging before displaying other lodging options.
-The system automatically includes a certificate of non-availability number in the authorization if DoD lodging is not available.
-DTS will limit lodging reimbursement when travelers decline available DoD lodging facilities or DoD Preferred commercial lodging when TDY to a pilot site.
+DTS displays lodging options in a tabular format that guides travelers to directed lodging before displaying other lodging options.
+The system automatically includes a certificate of non-availability number in the authorization when DoD lodging is not available.
+When TDY to a pilot site, DTS will limit lodging reimbursement when travelers decline available directed lodging (DoD, privatized, or DoD Preferred commercial lodging) when TDY to a pilot site.

-For those TDY to non-pilot military installations, DTS will display DoD lodging facilities when available.
+For those TDY to non-pilot military installation, DTS will display DoD lodging facilities when available first.
 Service members (when TDY to a military installation) are required to first use government quarters.
 At this time, this policy does not apply to civilians TDY to a non-pilot site; however, civilians are encouraged to use government quarters when available.